Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 ---

+**March 9th, 2014 - 05:11:19**

+We took a field trip to the outside.
+The humans call the place Chicago.
+We went around a big market they run.
+There were so many cool things!
+There was an old school turned into a bar, too.
+A woman ran it.
+She was really nice to us.
+I like her.
+They say Humans are so bad in every class but Upper Human Studies.
+I wonder why?
+They're so nice!

+---

 **January 22nd, 2014 - 06:31:28**

 Father is forcing me to go to school.
 I couldn't breathe when I woke up.
 It feels like someone is sitting on my chest.
 He says I need to learn to deal with it.
 Mother wanted me to take a sick day.
 He hit her.
 I don't want to be here.